What is Genealogy?

 Following is a small sample of several books that provide helpful tips on researching ancestors and building a family tree.

-- Unpuzzling Your Past: The Best-Selling Basic Guide to Genealogy – How to gather sources, the meaning of names, whom to interview, and more.
+• Unpuzzling Your Past: The Best-Selling Basic Guide to Genealogy – Learn how to gather sources, the meaning of names, whom to interview, and more in this basic guide to genealogy.

 Obituaries

-Find information about deceased individuals by searching obituaries, cemetery records, and vital records.
+Find information about deceased individuals by searching obituaries, cemeteries, and vital records.

 An obituary is a notice of the death of a person, usually published in a newspaper, written or commissioned by the newspaper, and usually includes a short biography that describes a person’s history, family, and meaningful life events.
 It is similar to a funeral notice, which is also on the obituary page.
 Also, obituaries are sometimes known as “obits.”
 A funeral notice is a paid advertisement written by family members and placed in the newspaper by the funeral home.
 The following are links to websites with obituary listings, archives, and records.

-Interment – Interment.net contains thousands of transcriptions of cemetery records and tombstone inscriptions from cemeteries in the USA, Canada, England, Ireland, Australia, New Zealand, and other countries.
+• Interment – Interment.net contains thousands of transcriptions of cemetery records and tombstone inscriptions from cemeteries in the USA, Canada, England, Ireland, Australia, and New Zealand.
 It also includes lists of specialized burial locations for people who died in mining disasters, shipwrecks, airship disasters, train wrecks, and more.
 It is one of the largest and best search sites on the web.

 Biography Research Tools